valentina-b/ecosio-eco-friendly-cosmetics/README.md

 The growing interest in both of these topics indicates a promising potential for business development.
 On the one hand, sustainability is already widely spread as an interest but the users lack encouragement towards paying for such services.
-On the other hand, men's cosmetics as an industry is blooming but it still encounters obstacles, such as associating cosmetics with women.
+On the other hand, men's cosmetics as an industry is blooming but it still encounters obstacles, such as being associated with industries that are 'only for women.'

 Since brand identity and incentives seem to be crucial for the user experience (along with the standard features related to e-commerce sites) these were my two major focuses throughout the project - how to present well a marketplace for cosmetics to male audience, and how to encourage audience interested in sustainability to enter the shopping behaviour.

 ### Business Goals

+When it comes to goals, e-commerce site owners and their customers sometimes have different things in mind.
+I've explored both of these sides separately so that my feature log would be more complete.

 As an e-commerce site owner...